SPRITAM® Important Safety Information

 Indications and Usage

-SPRITAM (levetiracetam) is a prescription medicine taken by mouth that is used to treat partial-onset seizures in people 4 years of age and older.
-SPRITAM is also used with other medicines to treat myoclonic seizures in people 12 years of age and older with juvenile myoclonic epilepsy, and primary generalized tonic-clonic seizures in people 6 years of age and older with certain types of generalized epilepsy.
-SPRITAM is recommended for use in people weighing more than 20 kg (44 lbs).
+SPRITAM (levetiracetam) is a prescription medicine taken by mouth that is used to treat partial-onset seizures in patients 4 years of age and older.
+SPRITAM is also used as adjunctive therapy to treat myoclonic seizures in patients 12 years of age and older with juvenile myoclonic epilepsy, and primary generalized tonic-clonic seizures in patients 6 years of age and older with idiopathic generalized epilepsy.
+SPRITAM is recommended for use in patients weighing more than 20 kg (44 lbs).

 Important Safety Information